 - Have to be cleaned and maintained often

 Ariat Rambler Leather Sole Western Boot – Best Cowboy Boot

 If you need a good pair of western boots for a country bar, Ariat manufactures a ton of them.
-The Rambler features an ATS insole with a fantastic feel and high level of comfort and they’re surprisingly grippy for cowboy boots.
+The Rambler is an excellent cowboy boot that features an ATS insole with a fantastic feel and high level of comfort, and they’re surprisingly grippy for cowboy boots.
 It’s also considered to be one of Ariat’s most comfortable boots.